madbomb122/BlackViperScript/README.md

 **Note: Script is ment for Windows 10 Home x64 / Windows 10 Pro x64..
 With Creator's Update Installed**  <br />

-**Note: By default script checks for an update to the services file and will download if found**  <br />

 **AT YOUR OWN RISK YOU CAN**  <br />
 **1. Change variable at bottom of script to skip the check for Home/Pro, and/or Creator's Update**  <br />
 **2. Still run the script on x32 w/o changing settings (But shows a warning)**  <br />